richouzo/hate-speech-detection-survey/README.md

-# 🤬 A comparative study on NLP algorithms for Hate Speech Detection
+# 🤬 A Comparative Study on NLP algorithms for Hate Speech Detection

 **Context**: Final Project for CS7643/CS7650 courses at Georgia Tech, Fall 2021